stone1343/get-fluffy/README.md

 *Get Fluffy!* has not been tested on iOS or Android, please use a desktop browser.

-To build *Get Fluffy!*, you'll need the Inform compiler and Lua interpreter.
+You don't need to compile or build anything, everything you need is provided, all ready to go.
+If you do want to build *Get Fluffy!*, you'll need the Inform compiler and Lua interpreter.

 On Windows, you can:
 * **clean**, delete the game files
 * **compile**, create the game files
 * **play**, open public\index.html with your default browser
-* or manually navigate to the public directory and open index.html with whichever browser you prefer

 On Linux, you can
 * **make clean**
 * **make**
-* **./play**
-* or manually navigate to the public directory and open index.html with whichever browser you prefer
+* **./play**, open public/index.html with your default browser